MengXinAlex/31005/README.md

-# 31005 Assignment 1
+# WGAN Pokmon image generation

-Here is the place that I setted my Homework :)
+This is one of the project that I did before, Generating new Pokmon image using WGAN framework.